Surya-Interviews/Interview/Python.md

 # Goal

 The purpose of these exercises is for the interviewer to get a sense of how you write code and english.
 This shouldn’t take you more than a few hours to get done.
-If you already have code on Github or Bitbucket, or a blog that you feel is representative of your current abilities, you can send me a link to those instead of doing these exercises.

 ## Writing exercise